Written Portfolio Guidelines

 Organize your written portfolio in a way that expresses your experiences with your community partners and this program, authentically and effectively.
 In the past, written portfolios have taken the form of academic papers, electronic portfolios, notebook binders, or reflective essays (most common).
 It is acceptable to write in the first person (i.e., I, we); you are not required to write in the third person (i.e., the researcher, the university partner), but may if you would like to.

 All written portfolios include two main sections—your original reflective writing and supporting documents in the appendices which provide examples and supportive evidence of your community-engaged scholarship and practice.
-There is no minimum or maximum page length for the written portfolio.
-There is no preferred bibliographic/citation style (e.g., APA, Chicago).
+There is no preferred bibliographic/citation style (e.g., APA, Chicago); we expect you to follow the norms of your discipline.
+Written portfolios should be between 15-20 pages plus references and appendices (if included).

 Your written portfolio is due to the program coordinator one week before your presentation.
-This allows the University Outreach and Engagement committee to review your written portfolio in advance, become familiar with your community-engaged scholarship or practice, and prepare thoughtful questions for your presentation.
+This allows the advisory committee to review your written portfolio in advance, become familiar with your community-engaged scholarship or practice, and prepare thoughtful questions for your presentation.
 This is a hard, fast rule.
 If your written portfolio is not available one week in advance of your scheduled presentation, the program coordinator will cancel your presentation and reschedule it for a future date.

 Requirements